Create a new project with a default chaincode package

 npm run cc:start -- CHAINCODE-NAME 1

-# When you need to upgrade your chaincode in the blockchain, you can simply do
+# Apply all the changes you want to the project.# When you need to upgrade your chaincode in the blockchain, you can simply do

 npm run cc:upgrade -- CHAINCODE-NAME 2